Away With The Steiners

 Arriving in Mumbai

-Buying tickets for Indian Railways train travel in India
+Buying Tickets for Indian Railways

 Even late at night Howrah Junction (HWH) railway station in Kolkata is overwhelmingly busy with people – walking, sitting, begging and sleeping – everywhere.

-Boarding the train at Howrah or Kolkata to Mumbai
+Boarding Your Train: From Kolkata to Mumbai

 These are the small, hanging digital boards that display the next arriving train number and carriage number for that spot on the platform.